polio-nanopore/piranha/README.md

 ## Installing via PIRANHA GUI
+Piranha does not require use of the command-line to run.
+Users can access piranha through the PiranhaGUI application that can be downloaded at the link below.
+This application enables teams without access to a bioinformatician to use piranha and run standard detection of poliovirus VP1 in stool through nanopore sequencing.
 - Download the release package for your machine from the [PiranhaGUI respository](https://github.com/polio-nanopore/piranhaGUI)

 ## Installing within EPI2ME